Vocaloid producer Iyowa on influences, songwriting process

 Iyowa: Mainly Western music, but he doesn’t just listen to the oldies.
 He’s the type of person to go down the iTunes rankings and listen to each song in order, so he’s not picky.
 He tries a lot of different kinds of music.

 Irie: Did you continue piano for very long?

 Iyowa: I continued lessons for about three or four years.
 I had to stop when we moved, and I threw a tantrum about it.
 After I stopped, though, I spent more time than that playing around on a keyboard at home, so I think I learned more that way in terms of practical skill.

 Iyowa: Yes, I played Vocaloid songs when I was in grade school, and I also picked up a bit of the music that my older brother listened to, so I remember playing artists like Shonan no Kaze and Maximum the Hormone by ear.

 Irie: Listening to your music, I get the feeling that the fun of playing instruments may have strongly influenced your writing, like how your energy rises or falls while playing.

 Iyowa: For sure.
 I often make a song all at once when I’m listening to a rhythm or chord progression that I like and think of a fun phrase.
 I tend to create by exploring while playing.

 Irie: Have you ever performed with multiple people, such as in a band?

 Iyowa: I did a cover band for a culture festival in high school.
 I played the keyboard, of course.
-I joined a light music club in college, too, but the experience taught me that performing with others may not be right for me.
+I joined a light music club in college, too, but that experience taught me that performing with others may not be right for me.
 It’s not that I didn’t have fun, but it was a lot of pressure to have to not make mistakes, and I just enjoy the process more when I can mess around with songwriting however I want.